mozilla-services/docs/source/sync/storageformat5.rst

 into ciphertext.
 The ciphertext is *signed* with the key bundle's **HMAC key**.
 The *ciphertext*, *IV*, and *HMAC value* are then uploaded to the server.

-When Sync is initially configured by signing in with a Firefox Account, the client obtains a 256-bit encryption key called the **Class-B Master Key**.
+When Sync is initially configured by signing in with a Mozilla account, the client obtains a 256-bit encryption key called the **Class-B Master Key**.
 This key is used to derive a special *key bundle* via HKDF, called the **Sync Key Bundle**.
 The *Sync Key Bundle* is used to encrypt and decrypt a special record